Ehlinger TDs power Texas over Baylor 27-16, ends skid

 Baylor: First-year coach Dave Aranda’s defense was good early but eventually broke without getting much help from a struggling offense until late.
 Brewer and the Bears finally hit their stride in a desperate bid to rally in the fourth quarter.
 But even that needed a big play from the defense with an interception that set up a short field for a late touchdown.

+“I feel in the second half we came out and let it rip and played no holds barred football,” Bears wide receiver Gavin Holmes said.
+“Going forward that’s what we need to do from the beginning, play with nothing holding us back.”

 Texas: The Longhorns avoided their first three-game losing streak under fourth-year coach Tom Herman, who spent the last two weeks trying to deflect fan anger over the recent losses and the school song.
-The Longhorns delivered their best defensive effort of the season by holding Baylor to 316 total yards.
+The Longhorns best defensive effort under new coordinator Chris Ash held Baylor to 316 total yards.
 And unlike the previous three games, this one didn’t require Ehlinger to engineer a frantic fourth-quarter comeback.

 UP NEXT